 top of page

-Welcome to RISE Yoga Gettysburg located at Phoenix Wellness Center.
-Our vision at RISE is to
+Welcome to Rise Yoga Gettysburg, located for just a few more weeks, at Phoenix Wellness Center.

 provide a space to support healing, resilience and growth.
 We aim to offer a culture of care and

-responsiveness to individual needs, empowering students to engage in a yoga and mindfulness
+responsiveness to individual needs, empowering students to approach their yoga and mindfulness

-Yoga is an ancient art that teaches us to be present in the moment, builds strength and endurance physically and mentally, and offers a sense of community.
+Yoga is an ancient art that teaches us to be present in the moment, builds strength and endurance physically and mentally, and offers a strong sense of community.
 In its truest form, yoga is meant to be accessible to all.
-RISE has something for everyone, at any level, offering a variety of class styles that benefit anyone on a path to improved physical, mental or emotional health.
-Whether you are living with chronic pain, struggling with stress or anxiety, or searching for a routine wellness practice to support your self care, our goal is to provide the space your mind and body need to feel whole.
+Rise has something for everyone, at any level, offering a variety of class styles that benefit anyone on a path to improved physical, mental or emotional health.
+Whether you are living with chronic pain, struggling with stress or anxiety, or searching for a routine wellness practice to support your self care, our goal is to provide the space your mind, body and heart need to feel whole.

-*Please do not hesitate to contact RISE directly if the cost of a class would prevent you from participating as it is important to us to make this practice accessible to all.
-There are weekly insurance-based classes held in the studio offered by Phoenix Wellness Center.
-And check out our monthly FREE community events!
+*Please do not hesitate to contact Rise directly if the cost of a class would prevent you from participating as it is important to us to make this practice accessible to all.
+Beginning in December, Rise will offer ongoing pay-what-you-can offerings to meet the growing demand for holistic wellness services for all.
+Also check out our monthly FREE community class every first Friday.

 “Just like moons and like suns, With the certainty of tides,